-“This is just something that I do because of the conditions I/we/she live(s) in, because of my existence,” she says.
+“This is just something that I do because of the conditions I/we/she live(s) in, because of my existence,” she had shrugged during our interview.
 “To me, there is no other choice.”

 Now you can take a peek at how she juggles all of her advocacy work and responsibilities, set to music.
 “Mujer Soy,” shot by Elefante Collective against the backdrop of music by the socially-conscious East L.A.-based (and fantastically fun live) Las Cafeteras and featuring a dance remix collaboration with Yukicito, tracks Maryann for a day.
 She wakes up with her daughter, gets her to school, heads for work at Inner City Struggle, leads a women-centric bike ride, collaborates with other advocates for the rights of women and female-identified people, and finishes the day snuggling with her little girl.